NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

  - collisions detection

- - whether checked exceptions being thrown accordingly
+ - whether checked exceptions are being thrown accordingly

  ##### What we won't test